-Concrete is a mixture of cement, air, water, sand, and gravel–it's as simple as that!
-Not exactly.
-The typical concrete mix is made up of roughly 10% cement, 20% air and water, 30% sand, and 40% gravel.
+Concrete is a mixture of cement, air, water, sand, and gravel, with the typical concrete mix is made up of roughly 10% cement, 20% air and water, 30% sand, and 40% gravel.

 Although the terms cement and concrete often are used interchangeably, cement is actually an ingredient of concrete.
 Concrete is a mixture of aggregates and paste.
 The aggregates are sand and gravel or crushed stone; the paste is water and portland cement.